ranjanadobal/ranjanadobal/README.md

 I am Ranjana Dobal and have experience working in data analytics, research, and project management in market-leading multinational companies and universities.

-When I am not at work, you can often find me coding, learning new skills, and honing my skills on various areas including ✳️ Machine Learning, ✳️ Data Science and ✳️ Data Visualization projects.
+I am passionate about coding, and learning new skills in various areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization projects.

 I love working with different technologies and platforms and I am currently working on these: